andygarcia86/weather-logging-app/README.md

 This app was implemented as a NodeJS/Express based API Rest and Angular Material based as web client.

+# Demo

+The Static [Demo App](https://andygarcia86.github.io/python-bi/) is based on HTML, css and javascript files.

 # Requirements:

 1. NodeJS v10.15.3: https://nodejs.org/en/download/